-An ideal cancer screening test would also be able to correctly identify all the people who do not have cancer as not having it (called the specificity of the test).
+An ideal cancer screening test would also be able to correctly identify all the people who don't have cancer as not having it (called the specificity of the test).

 When specificity is high, there are fewer false positive results, but more cases of true cancer are missed.
 For example, a specificity of 90 percent means 90 percent of the people who are healthy are correctly identified as not having cancer.

 No screening test has perfect sensitivity and perfect specificity.
-There is a trade-off between the two for all types of screening tests.
+There's a trade-off between the two for all types of screening tests.
 That is, when a test gains sensitivity, it loses some specificity.